 When the engine starts, the idle RPM runs faster to warm the engine.
 If the engine idle speed does not slow down automatically, have the vehicle checked.
 If your vehicle is operated in a heavy snow storm or blowing snow conditions, the engine air induction may become partially clogged with snow and/or ice.
 If this occurs, the engine may experience a significant reduction in power output.
 At the earliest opportunity, clear all the snow and/or ice away from the air induction inlet.
-The following starting instructions are for vehicles equipped with a gasoline engine; if your vehicle is equipped with a Diesel engine, refer to Starting the engine in the your Diesel owner guide supplement.
+The following starting instructions are for vehicles equipped with a gasoline engine; if your vehicle is equipped with a Diesel engine, refer to Starting the engine in the 6.0 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement.